Color depth: 48-bit

 Using 16 bits per color channel produces 48 bits, 281,474,976,710,656 colors.
 If an alpha channel of the same size is added then there are 64 bits per pixel.

 Image editing software such as Adobe Photoshop started using 16 bits per channel fairly early in order to reduce the quantization on intermediate results (i.e. if an operation is divided by 4 and then multiplied by 4, it would lose the bottom 2 bits of 8-bit data, but if 16 bits were used it would lose none of the 8-bit data).
-In addition, digital cameras were able to produce 10 or 12 bits per channel in their raw data; as 16 bits is the smallest addressable unit larger than that, using it would allow the raw data to be manipulated.

 Expansions

 High dynamic range and wide gamut

 Some systems started using those bits for numbers outside the 0–1 range rather than for increasing the resolution.
 Numbers greater than 1 were for colors brighter than the display could show, as in high-dynamic-range imaging (HDRI).
 Negative numbers can increase the gamut to cover all possible colors, and for storing the results of filtering operations with negative filter coefficients.
-The Pixar Image Computer used 12 bits to store numbers in the range [-1.5,2.5), with 2 bits for the integer portion and 10 for the fraction.
+The Pixar Image Computer used 12 bits to store numbers in the range [-1.5, 2.5), with 2 bits for the integer portion and 10 for the fraction.
 The Cineon imaging system used 10-bit professional video displays with the video hardware adjusted so that a value of 95 was black and 685 was white.
 The amplified signal tended to reduce the lifetime of the CRT.

 Linear color space and floating point

 More bits also encouraged the storage of light as linear values, where the number directly corresponds to the amount of light emitted.
-Linear levels makes calculation of light (in the context of computer graphics) much easier.
+Linear levels makes calculation of computer graphics much easier.
 However, linear color results in disproportionately more samples near white and fewer near black, so the quality of 16-bit linear is about equal to 12-bit sRGB.

 Floating point numbers can represent linear light levels spacing the samples semi-logarithmically.
 Floating point representations also allow for drastically larger dynamic ranges as well as negative values.
 Most systems first supported 32-bit per channel single-precision, which far exceeded the accuracy required for most applications.
 In 1999, Industrial Light & Magic released the open standard image file format OpenEXR which supported 16-bit-per-channel half-precision floating-point numbers.
 At values near 1.0, half precision floating point values have only the precision of an 11-bit integer value, leading some graphics professionals to reject half-precision in situations where the extended dynamic range is not needed.